 “I’ve found that my little fantasy novel has led to hundreds of interesting little thought experiments like that one.
-It might sound stupid, but I’ve really gotten into the concept of creating an internally consistent fantasy world with its own culture, language, and novel approaches to things that we take for granted,” Colonel Wynn said with a smile.
+It might sound stupid, but I’ve really gotten into the concept of creating a truly internally consistent fantasy world with its own culture, language, and novel approaches to things that we take for granted,” Colonel Wynn said with a smile.

 “Six years of training in mission planning...”
 Major Walters said, still thinking about the problem.

-With a twinkle in his eye, Colonel Wynn watched the major get lost in his thoughts.
-There was nothing as enticing to an expert than being given a tough problem and then given carte blanche to find a solution.
+With a twinkle in his eye, Colonel Wynn watched the Major get lost in his thoughts.
+There was nothing as enticing to an expert than being given a tough problem, and then given carte blanche to find a solution.
 The chance to put together something without politics, legacy issues, and artificial constraints was just too rare for the very best to pass up.
 All of those little thoughts, insights, concerns, and tricks, gained over the years, could be brought together in one focused and coherent manner.

 The two men chatted, with Major Walters still a little distracted, for the remainder of their lunch break.
 After finishing his meal, Colonel Wynn headed to an after-action briefing session to discuss how the withdrawal mission had gone.